-SECTION 5: TRAINING
+5. TRAINING

-All employees and Elected Members involved in the recruitment and selection process should ensure that they have been adequately trained in the Council's recruitment and selection process.
-Panel members are responsible for familiarising themselves with the Council's recruitment guidelines and their legal responsibilities.
+All employees and Elected Members involved in recruitment and selection processes should ensure that they have been adequately trained in the Council's recruitment and selection process.
+Panel members are responsible for familiarising themselves with the Council's recruitment and selection guidance and their legal responsibilities.

-Where the selection panel includes individuals who are not Council employees, the panel chair is responsible for ensuring that such individuals understand the relevant sections of these guidelines and are aware of their legal responsibilities.
+Where the selection panel includes individuals who are not Council employees, the panel chair is responsible for ensuring that such individuals understand the relevant sections of this guidance and are aware of their legal responsibilities.
 This must be done prior to the start of the selection process.